chaos-polymtl/lethe/doc/source/examples/multiphysics/jurins-law/jurins-law.rst

 Initial Conditions
 ~~~~~~~~~~~~~~~~~~

 In the ``initial conditions`` subsection, we need only need to initialize the phase field in the ``cahn hilliard`` subsection.
 The chemical potential field is set to :math:`0` uniformly.
-The interface is initialized with the equilibrium interface thickness, which requires to know the value of :math:`\epsilon` that is outputed at every iteration.
+The interface is initialized with the equilibrium interface thickness, which requires to know the value of :math:`\epsilon` that is outputted at every iteration.
+Here, :math:`\epsilon = 0.04419`.

 .. code-block:: text